Uppaluri-KH/DrSK-WES_Pipeline/README.md

 **Troubleshooting:**

+**Problem 1:** After execution of the pipeline, if the file permissions are not enough for utilising the resulted files.
+The problem arises like there is no such file or directory.

-1. The file permissions need to be changed once the end results are done.
+**Solution:** The file permissions need to be changed once the end results are done.
 Ex: sudo chown user:user <directory/file name>.
 This command will change the ownership of the file which allows accessing the files.
 Note: We have included this in the main script.

-2. Mounting the volumes to the docker containers in the pipeline is a validation check.
+**Problem 2:** Mounting the volumes to the docker containers in the pipeline is a validation check.
 Usually, most of the errors thrown out are “No such file or directory”.

-Solution: Mount the directory using -v option followed by the path to the directory on the host machine and the path where you want to mount it in the container.
-Here's the basic syntax:
-docker run -v /path/on/host:/path/in/container <image_name> <command>
-Replace /path/on/host with the directory path on the host machine that you want to mount, /path/in/container with the directory path where you want to mount it inside the container, image_name with the name of the Docker image you want to run, and command with the command you want to execute inside the container.
+**Solution:** Mount the directory using -v option followed by the path to the directory on the host machine and the path where you want to mount it in the container.
+Here's the basic syntax: docker run -v /path/on/host:/path/in/container <image_name> Replace /path/on/host with the directory path on the host machine that you want to mount, /path/in/container with the directory path where you want to mount it inside the container, image_name with the name of the Docker image you want to run, and command with the command you want to execute inside the container.

-3. Sometimes the log files can be created inside the output files which leads to errors in generating the final output.
+**Problem 3:** Sometimes the log files can be created inside the output files which leads to errors in generating the final output.

-Solution: In such cases the script needs to be modified accordingly.
+**Solution:** In such cases the script needs to be modified accordingly.
 Ex: VarScan mpileup output file.
 We have modified the file accordingly using shell commands.
 Please refer to the pipeline execution script for more details.

-4. Running VEP - MSG: ERROR: Multiple assemblies found for cache version
+**Problem 4:** Running VEP - MSG: ERROR: Multiple assemblies found for cache version

-Solution: If there are multiple cache versions of an assembly, Specify the assembly to be used or move the unused assembly from the directory.  (“--assembly [assembly]”)
+**Solution: ** If there are multiple cache versions of an assembly, Specify the assembly to be used or move the unused assembly from the directory. (“--assembly [assembly]”)